March 13, 2018

 Rabbi Chaim Boyarsky, co-director of the Rohr Chabad Student Network of Ottawa, welcomed the latest defeat for anti-Israel forces.
 “For the past six months, Jewish students have faced a coordinated attempt to restrict Jewish life at the University of Ottawa.
 We hope that tonight’s vote marks the end of this saga.”

 “University of Ottawa students deserve praise for twice seeing through the lies of the BDS movement,” added Michael Mostyn, Chief Executive Officer of B’nai Brith Canada.
 “But Jewish and Israeli students should not be facing repeated discrimination from their own student government.
 The SFUO leadership should take heed of the membership’s firm rejection of antisemitism.”

 Tuesday’s vote marked the 10th defeat in a row for BDS on Canadian campuses.
-Over the past two years, BDS votes have failed at the University of Toronto (twice), the University of Waterloo, McGill University, the University of British Columbia, Simon Fraser University, the University of Winnipeg – and now twice at the University of Ottawa.
+Over the past two years, BDS votes have failed at the University of Toronto (twice), the University of Waterloo, McGill University, the University of British Columbia (page doesn’t exist), Simon Fraser University, the University of Winnipeg – and now twice at the University of Ottawa.